Configure access to AWS accounts

 To open the AWS Management Console or retrieve temporary credentials to access AWS programmatically, users complete the following steps:

-For step-by-step guidance that you can provide to your workforce users, see Using the AWS access portal and Getting IAM Identity Center user credentials for the AWS CLI or AWS SDKs.
+For step-by-step guidance that you can provide to your workforce users, see Setting up and using the AWS access portal and Getting IAM Identity Center user credentials for the AWS CLI or AWS SDKs.

 Enforcing and limiting access